yukatan/commangular/README.md

    <button ng-click="dispatch('HelloEvent')">Click Me</button>
 </div>
 ```
-Every event dispatched returns a promise, so you can control when a command group has completed the execution like that:
+All events dispatched return a promise, so you can control when a command group has completed the execution like that:

 ```javascript
 //exactly what you'd do with any promise